 Whether it’s flora or fauna that calls your name, Mesa Verde National Park offers visitors fascinating encounters with the natural world.
 From prairie dogs to mountain lions to blue-gray gnat catchers, the wildlife living in this scenic habitat will keep your eyes busy!
 Don’t forget the countless varieties of flora such as junipers and lupines that spread themselves over these hills.

 On June 29, 1906, President Theodore Roosevelt established Mesa Verde National Park as the first park dedicated to preserving the works of man.
-The park continues to focus on cultural and natural resources within its boundaries.
 The amazing cliff dwellings left behind after the Pueblo people’s long stay open your eyes to an earlier time.

 The Ancestral Puebloan Ruins and The Mesa Verde National Park offer a beautiful look into the life of man 800 years ago.
-View photos of theses remarkable ruins, constructed of sanstone, wood, and mortar, set against the amazing backdrop of the canyons at Mesa Verde National Park.
+View photos of theses remarkable ruins, constructed of sanstone, wood, and mortar, set against the amazing backdrop of the canyons.